RCA

 Françoise Bouchet-Saulnier, “Grounds for divorce ?
 MSF and the international criminal court”, 8 avril 2009, URL : https://msf-crash.org/en/conferences-debates/grounds-divorce-msf-and-international-criminal-court

-If you want to criticize or develop this content, you can find us on twitter or directly on our site.
+If you would like to comment on this article, you can find us on social media or contact us here:

 Contribute